store a 128-bit Internet Protocol version 6 (IPv6) address that does not fit the standard A record format.

 With Digital Subscriber Line (DSL) systems, now being deployed in a number of communities, bandwidth on twisted-pair can be in the megabit range.

-It is fairly illegal to hack them, but it does control your Internet speed (you’ve been warned).
+These are typically rented from your ISP provider.
+It is fairly illegal to hack them, but it does control your Internet speed (youve been warned).

-MRP —Material Requirements Planning
+MRP —Material Requirements Planning—

 is a production planning and inventory control system used to manage manufacturing processes.

 Most MRP systems are software-based, while it is possible to conduct MRP by hand as well.
-An MRP system is intended to simultaneously meet three objectives:

 ☂ Ensure materials are available for production and products are available for delivery to customers.